 So the first myth is that if you work for yourself, be your own boss, it’s easy.

-I think a lot of people make working for yourself sound really cool, and I do too, but it’s not the full story.
+I think a lot of people make working for yourself sound really cool, and I think so too, but it’s not the full story.

 You hardly hear about all the bad stuff that happens when you’re your own boss.